#MDTAPS

 #MDTAPS = Maryland, tell a public servant!

-The period to benefit most greatly from one-time adjustments expired on April 30, 2024.
-There are still opportunities for relief.
-As of May 1, 2024:
+The period to benefit most greatly from one-time adjustments ended June 30, 2024.
+Here are updates on options for loan forgiveness:

 • Broad Debt Relief: The Biden Administration has proposed a new debt relief plan.
-This is a proposal.
-It has not been finalized.
 There is no action to take at this time.

-View our latest edition of Office Hours for the latest news and stay tuned for updates to reflect new rules that will go into effect on July 1, 2024.
+View our latest edition of Office Hours for the latest news.

 What is PSLF?